What Role Does The Nervous System Play In Maintaining Homeostasis

 Chronobiology and Circadian Rhythms

-Chronobiology, the study of biological rhythms, has shed light on the role of the nervous system in regulating circadian rhythms, the 24-hour cycles that govern various physiological processes, including sleep-wake cycles, hormone secretion, and body temperature.
+Chronobiology, the study of biological rhythms, has walk through the role of the nervous system in regulating circadian rhythms, the 24-hour cycles that govern various physiological processes, including sleep-wake cycles, hormone secretion, and body temperature.
 The suprachiasmatic nucleus (SCN), a region of the hypothalamus, serves as the master circadian clock, receiving light information from the eyes and synchronizing internal rhythms with the external environment.
 Disruptions in circadian rhythms, such as those caused by shift work or jet lag, can have adverse effects on health, including increased risk of metabolic disorders, cardiovascular disease, and mental health problems.

 Stress Response and Allostasis